matepek/vscode-catch2-test-adapter/README.md

 **Note** to `dependsOn`:

+- ℹ️Executables found by pattern are automatically watched, don't need to add them to `dependsOn`.
 - If "Enable autorun" is enabled in "**...**" menu (next to the play button), it will trigger the related tests.
 - It accumulates events with the following strategy: waiting for 2 seconds after the last event.
 - Works flawlessly with paths/patterns **inside** of the workspace directory